helium/HIP/text/0000-longfi.md

 In the United States the unlicensed frequency ranges from 902-928MHz.

-- Uplink: 64 125KHz wide uplink channels, with Channel 1 centered at 914.0MHz and subsequent channels incremented by 200KHz.
+- Uplink: 8 uplink channels utilizing LoRa 125 kHz bandwidth using coding rate 4/5.
+Numbered 1-8, with Channel 1 centered at 916.0MHz and incrementing linearly by 200 kHz to 917.4 MHz.

-- Downlink: ??????

-> TODO
-> - complete this accurately
+- Downlink: 8 downlink channels utilizing LoRa 500 kHz bandwidth using coding rate 4/5.
+Numbered 1 to 8 with Channel 1 centered starting at 918.0 MHz and incrementing linearly by 600 kHz to 922.2 MHz.

 #### Europe (EU868)

+Coming soon.

 > TODO
-> - etc etc

 ## Regulatory
 [regulatory]: #regulatory